sanju4115/Java-Binance-WebApp/README.md

 What things you need to install the software and how to install them

 1. **InfluxDB**: [Install](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/) Time series databse is required to store orderbook updates.
-2. Open CLI of influxdb by command influxd -config /usr/local/etc/influxdb.conf
+2. Open CLI of influxdb by command 'influxd -config /usr/local/etc/influxdb.conf'
 3. Run these commands one by one:
 	a.
 CREATE USER sanjay WITH PASSWORD 'timeseries4days' WITH ALL PRIVILEGES
 	b.
 CREATE DATABASE mstakx